oodmumc3/free-ai-coding-kor/README.md

 | [Windsurf](#windsurf) | OpenAI, Anthropic, Google, xAI | 25 credits/month | ~0.4h/month | Yes |
 | [AWS Kiro](#aws-kiro) | Claude Sonnet 4 / 3.7 | Daily limits (undisclosed) | Unknown | No (preview) |

+## How Accurate Are These Estimates?

+These time estimates are based on calculations, but **real usage varies by coding style and task complexity**.
+Help make this resource more accurate by [sharing your actual coding hours →](https://free-ai-usage.vercel.app/)

 ### Qualifying Pro‑Grade Models
 Only models achieving >60% on SWE-bench Verified qualify as pro-grade for real-world coding tasks.
 Below is the current list